-Melissa Soong, DMSB’21, is taking over our Instagram account @damoremckim this week!
-Follow along for an inside look at her co-op experiences with New Balance and Genentech, research with the DATA Initiative, and more!
+Michael Ambrozia, DMSB’22, is taking over our Instagram account this week.
+Follow along for an inside look at his D’Amore-McKim experience!